ccao-data/data-architecture/dbt/README.md

 * Will use the template `dbt/export/templates/qc_report_new.xlsx` to populate data
 * Will export the output workbook to `dbt/export/output/QC Report (New).xlsx`
 * Will left-align column B, a column with the name `Class`
+* Will format column B as a percentage with two decimal places

 ## 🐛 Debugging tips